 From the Swedish word “fika”, pronounced “feeka”.

-I love heart-centered conversations that inspire, awaken, heal and transform.
 Which is the reason why my work is centered around Fika Space™, a space for inspiring, empowering, and co-reflective conversations.

 How is fika relevant?